hexaxsoftwares/houx.js/README.md

 Handlers helps you perfornm stateful logic or functions  on state datas.

-To define  methods on your widget, use the handlers object option in the widget options.
+To define  methods on your widget, define a handlers object option in the widget options.

 for example...